Prescription charges for people with cystic fibrosis

 Why do people with CF in England have to pay prescription charges?

-Why could I be exempt from prescription charges?
+Could I be exempt from prescription charges?

-People aged 16-18 and in full time education are also exempt for the charges but you may need to show proof that you are in full time education.
+People aged 16-18 and in full time education also don’t have to pay but may need to show proof they are in full time education.

 - If you are on Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance or the guarantee credit part of Pension Credit.
 Your partner and children will also get to free prescriptions if they are included in your benefit award.

 NHS Low Income Scheme